kiranz/just-api/docs/docs/features.md

         }
 ```

-you can also have a module based custom JS function to configure the suite.
+you can also have a module based custom JS function to configure a suite.

 Note that `custom_configuration` is optional. you can always specify static suite configuration if test environment details does not change for you.